 Home office

 If you're using parts of your home as an office, you may be able to claim a flat rate allowance.
 This is up to £4 per week and £18 per month and you may be able to claim for office equipment and office furnishings.
-The home office must be legitimately used for work purposes and you must be able to prove that you utilize the room for this purpose.
+The home office must be legitimately used for work purposes and you must be able to prove that you utilise the room for this purpose.

 Business entertainment